pgtipping/the-synth-rag/memory-bank/activeContext.md

-# Active Context - Updated on March 10, 2025 22:30 EST
+# Active Context - Updated on May 28, 2024 15:45 EST

 ## Current Work Focus

 The project is entering an enhancement phase focused on implementing value-adding features and fixing critical issues.
 We have completed the Example Prompts System implementation, fixed the documents page issue, and created a detailed implementation plan for the Progress Indicators feature.
-We've also enhanced the UI with improved navigation.
+We've also enhanced the UI with improved navigation and fixed several dependency and component issues.

 ### Recent Enhancements